groydis/test-frontend-developer/README.md

 1. Fork the `frontend-developer-test` repository to your personal GitHub account.
 1. Clone the `frontend-developer-test` repository from your personal GitHub account onto your development machine.
-1. Open a Terminal window and `cd` into the root directory of the `frontend-developer-test` repository
-1. Run `npm install` in the terminal

 ## The Challenge